Swedish Educational Broadcasting Company: Distribution

 UR broadcasts their programming on Sveriges Radio's channels P1, P2, P3 and P4 as well as Sveriges Television's SVT1, SVT2 and SVT Barn.
 On 27 September 2004, Kunskapskanalen (The Knowledge Channel) started broadcasting.
 The channel is run as a collaborative project between UR and SVT.
 Each company accounts for fifty percent of the content and airtime.

 Content

 UR creates only content with educational purposes.
 The company aims to increase the general level of education within the swedish population targeting especially children and adolescents.
 Thus the company creates a large range of programs and video clips about factual topics of general interest within the swedish population.
 UR states on their website that since they're financed by the government, they're able to produce non profit programs which everyone needs but nobody else wants to produce.
 Even though the company always produces content with educational value some programs have an entertainment focus where the factual information plays a rather minor role.
 UR programs are frequently used in swedish school education.
 Teachers often show UR clips in order to supplement or dive deeper in a certain subject.
-A wide majority of UR programs are popular among teachers especially because of the fact that UR programs usually contain a lot of pedagogy.
+A wide majority of UR programs are popular among teachers especially because UR programs usually contain a lot of pedagogy.